VPAT Assessment Services

 Hardware Product Audit

 For high-value projects, Microassist can perform an accessibility hardware audit on a vendor’s physical product.
 We will work with your procurement department and the vendor to scope an appropriate engagement.
-Our hardware audit team will test the software meets compliance with appropriate accessibility standards.
+Our hardware audit team will test whether the software meets compliance against appropriate accessibility requirements and standards.

 Contact Our Accessibility Team

-Ensuring accessible ICT procurements means being confident in the information you have about the product or service being considered.
-Make sure your digital environment complies with accessibility standards and welcomes people of all abilities to access your content and tools.
-Contact us about our accessibility evaluation services for government procurement today and see how we can help.
+Ensuring accessible ICT procurements means being confident about the conformance of the product or service being considered.
+Make sure your digital environment complies with accessibility standards and welcomes people of all abilities to access your content, mobile apps, and tools.
+Contact us about our accessibility evaluation services for procurement today and see how we can help.